ddyjis/notes.tonyli.dev/pages/plain-text-accounting/group-transactions-with-embedding-api.md

 Hello, this is Bing.
 I can help you with using OpenAI embedding API to get the embeddings for your transactions and map them to a list of items you buy.😊

-[OpenAI embedding API is a new endpoint in the OpenAI API that provides text and code embeddings with a few lines of code](https://openai.com/blog/introducing-text-and-code-embeddings/)[1](https://openai.com/blog/introducing-text-and-code-embeddings/)[2](https://openai.com/blog/introducing-text-and-code-embeddings/).
+[OpenAI embedding API is a new endpoint in the OpenAI API that provides text and code embeddings with a few lines of code](https://openai.com/blog/introducing-text-and-code-embeddings/).
 Embeddings are numerical representations of text or code that capture their semantic meaning and similarity.

 To use OpenAI embedding API, you need to do the following steps:

-- Sign up for an OpenAI account and get your API key[3](https://community.openai.com/t/getting-started-with-the-openai-api-and-node-js-javascript/223).
+- Sign up for an OpenAI account and get your API key [^1].
 - Choose an embedding model that suits your task.
-[For text embeddings, we recommend using `text-embedding-ada-002` for nearly all use cases](https://platform.openai.com/docs/guides/embeddings)[4](https://platform.openai.com/docs/guides/embeddings)[5](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).
+[For text embeddings, we recommend using `text-embedding-ada-002` for nearly all use cases](https://platform.openai.com/docs/guides/embeddings)[^2].
 - Use the `/embeddings` endpoint to send your input text or code and receive an array of embeddings as a response.
 You can use any programming language that supports HTTP requests, such as Python, Node.js, JavaScript, etc.
 - Use the embeddings to perform tasks like semantic search, clustering, topic modeling or classification.